mKeRix/room-assistant/docs/integrations/bluetooth-classic.md

 You could use this to reduce the resources used by room-assistant when you are certain nobody is home.
 Another example would be disabling the inquiries when you are asleep to save the batteries of your Bluetooth devices at night.

+You can also use this feature to only trigger scans when you are certain that some change has happened, e.g. whenever a motion sensor was triggered.
+In that case you would need to enable the `preserveState` setting to still get accurate results after turning the switch off again.
+Note that room-assistant internally sends out pseudo updates in that case, so the timestamps will update in the API even though no scans are happening.

 ## Troubleshooting

 ### Random incorrect not_home states